 Dairy-Good Or Bad For Health

 Do you love milk?
-For most us Indians the day begins with a glass of milk.
-When you get hurt you have Haldi wala Doodh to your rescue; a special occasion calls for kesar wala Doodh.
-So it is milk all the way!
+For most of us Indians the day begins with a glass of milk.
+When you get hurt you have Haldi wala Doodh to your rescue; a special occasion calls for kesar wala Doodh, so it is milk all the way.
+Let us see if dairy-good or bad for health

 There is a controversy lurking these days around dairy products.
 On one hand health organizations value it as a vital food for bone health and on the other hand experts feel that consumption of dairy is detrimental to one’s health.
 It is a huge debate.
 Let’s find out !